 - Analog muxes

 - Comparators

 - Analog mixers

 - Voltage references

-- Analog-to-Digital Converters (ADC)
+- ADCs

-- Digital-to-Analog Converters (DACs)
+- DACs

+- Digital filter block (DFB)

 All GPIO pins can route analog signals into and out of the device using the internal analog bus.
 This allows the device to interface up to 62 discrete analog signals.
+One of the ADCs in the analog subsystem is a fast, accurate, configurable delta-sigma ADC with these features: